 How did the money come to be?

 Money - one of the greatest human inventions.
 The origin of money dates back to the 7th-8th millennium B.C., when primitive tribes had a surplus of some product that could be exchanged for other needed products.
 Historically, cattle, cigars, shells, stones, and pieces of metal were used - with varying success - as a means of facilitating exchange.
-But to serve as money, an object must gain general acceptance by both buyers and sellers as a medium of exchange.
+But to serve as money, an object must gain the general acceptance of both buyers and sellers as a medium of exchange.
 Money is determined by society itself; whatever society recognizes as circulation is money.
 Indeed, money is a commodity that acts as a universal equivalent, reflecting the value of all other commodities.

 What are the main stages in the history of the development of money?